publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch72/schI/m__us_usc_t15_s4602.md

     (a) __Authority to make grants__

         The Secretary of Defense shall make grants, in accordance with [section 6304 of title 31][/us/usc/t31/s6304], to Sematech in order to defray expenses incurred by Sematech in conducting research on and development of semiconductor manufacturing technology.
-The grants shall be made in accordance with a memorandum of understanding entered into under subsection (b) of this section.
+The grants shall be made in accordance with a memorandum of understanding entered into under subsection (b).

     (b) __Memorandum of understanding__